4RN1/number-tool-box/README.md

 # number-tool-box

 ## OverView
-Hello , this is number-tool-box app with basic design and js logic , It has arrays of numbers so u can perform some functions on array example:Show even number , Check if its in array and etc.
+Hello , this is a Number Tool Box  simple app with a basic design and JavaScript logic.
+It works with arrays of numbers and allows you to perform useful functions on them.

 ## Features
 - Show even numbers function